 Every year, Oakbrook Center generously gives away all of the tulip bulbs that are planted around the mall.
-Even though this year is different in so many ways, they figured out a way to make it work in a safe way and benefit the community!
+They even figured out a way to continue the tradition last year!
+It worked well, so this year will be the same.

-Oakbrook Center has partnered with People’s Resource Center (PRC) and Brightview Landscape Services for a Drive-Through Fundraiser for the PRC Food Pantry.
+Oakbrook Center has partnered with People’s Resource Center (PRC) to combine the tulip giveaway with a drive-through donation for the PRC Food Pantry!

 Receive a free bag of tulip bulbs with your donation of non-perishable food, diapers (infant and adult), wipes, and/or household cleaning products.